netdata/blog/blog/2022-12-08-nginxplus-monitoring.md

 The prerequisites for monitoring NGINXPlus with Netdata are to have NGINXPlus and [Netdata installed](https://learn.netdata.cloud/docs/cloud/get-started) on your system.

-Netdata auto discovers hundreds of services, and for those it doesn't turning on manual discovery is a one line configuration.
+Netdata auto discovers hundreds of services, and for those it doesn't, turning on manual discovery is a one line configuration.
 For more information on configuring Netdata for NGINXPlus monitoring please read the collector [documentation](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/nginxplus).

 You should now see the NGINXPlus section on the Overview tab in Netdata Cloud already populated with charts about all the metrics you care about.

 Netdata has a public [demo space](https://app.netdata.cloud/spaces/netdata-demo) (no login required) where you can explore different monitoring use-cases and get a feel for Netdata.

 ## What NGINXPlus metrics are important to monitor?

+The metrics that Netdata collects are organized into subsections within the nginxplus section for easier navigation.
+Each metric is represented by a composite chart that aggregates the data across multiple nodes/instances etc.

+Below, you can find a brief description of the NGINXPlus metrics being collected and visualised on Netdata:

 ### client_connections_rate
  -